-Sinuses are hollow cavities located on the cheeks, around the eyes, nose and the forehead.
-These sinuses are connected to the nasal cavities by little channels that are lined with mucous membranes.
+Sinuses are located on the cheeks, around the eyes, nose and the forehead and they are connected to the nasal cavities by little channels that are lined with mucous membranes.
 When these mucous membranes become inflamed due to a cold or allergy, they block the nasal passages along with the entire drainage mechanism of the sinuses and thus restricts breathing.
-This blocking of the sinus can lead to an infection referred to as sinusitis.
+As mentioned above, this blocking of the sinus generally leads to an infection referred to as sinusitis.

 My aim is to simplify and clarify important concepts about Sinus Infections so you feel much more confident about your treatment options.

 Enter your name and email for your Free Downloadable “Fact Sheet About Sinus Infections”, the quickest and easiest way to learn all about Sinus Infections.
 I can’t wait to share all this great info with you!